MrImmortal09/CSITTeam004/Assignment2/Test.md

 TP-REG-001

 **Test Plan Introduction**
-This test plan outlines of the testing approach and strategy for the registration feature of the Instagram clone project.
+This test plan outlines of the testing approach and strategy for the registration feature of the Pixello project.
 The purpose of this test plan is to ensure that the registration feature meets the required functionality, performance, and security standards.

 **Test Items**